 Market Intelligence, on the other hand, is real-time, actionable data about your customers, business and competition.
 It keeps you agile and it helps you anticipate what's ahead.
 That way you always know where you're going and how to get there.
 No guesswork required.

 Industry-leading businesses utilize advanced digital marketing analytics tools to gather and analyze data from multiple vital sources at once.
-These tools help you see the whole picture, and they provide you with data-driven recommendations you can use to improve your marketing strategies now.
+These channel optimization tools help you see the whole picture, and they provide you with data-driven recommendations you can use to improve your marketing strategies now.

 Market intelligence models are an integral tool in analyzing market intelligence.
 These are visual representations of a collection of marketing data.